ahmad-raza/QDStepsController/README.md

 ## Installation
 You need to take care of following three points in order to integrate QDStepsController inside your application:
-...1.
-Inherit your UINavigationController from QDNavigationController.
+* Inherit your UINavigationController from QDNavigationController.
-...2.
-Inherit all your UIViewController(steps) from QDStepViewController ...3.
-Assign step number to each UIViewController by calling setStepNumber() from their viewDidLoad().
+* Inherit all your UIViewController(steps) from QDStepViewController.
+* Assign step number to each UIViewController by calling setStepNumber() from their viewDidLoad().

 Hurrah, all setup.
 You're good to launch and test it.